High harmonics from backscattering of delocalized electrons

 As a next step we work out which role the spatial extension of the chain plays for backscattering.
-To this end we vary in Fig.\,\ref{fig:comparison} the wavelength of the light while keeping the vector potential fixed.
-The latter ensures that the dynamics in momentum space, and in particular the energy gain through backscattering depending on $A_{0}$ as discussed so far, remains the same while through the variation of the wavelength the quiver amplitude $x_{\rm q}\propto A_{0}\lambda$ changes linearly, resulting in different scales for the spatial dynamics.
-Hence, locking the ratio of chain length versus wavelength $N/\lambda$ in addition to an identical $A_{0}$ should provide similar conditions for the high-harmonics-generating electron dynamics and we expect similar spectra, provided the harmonic yield is not shown as a function of the harmonic order but of the harmonic energy instead, as done in Fig.\,\ref{fig:comparison}a.
-The similarity of the three spectra with the extended cut-off at $\omega'_{1}\,{=}\,1.0$ is evident.
+To this end we vary in Fig.\,\ref{fig:comparison} the wavelength $\lambda$ while keeping the vector potential amplitude $A_{0}$ fixed.
+The latter ensures that the dynamics in momentum space, and in particular the energy gain through backscattering depending on $A_{0}$ as discussed so far, remains the same while through the variation of the wavelength the quiver amplitude $x_{\mathrm q}\propto A_{0}\lambda$ changes linearly, resulting in different scales for the spatial dynamics.
+Hence, locking the ratio of chain length versus wavelength $N/\lambda$ in addition to an identical $A_{0}$ should provide similar conditions for the high-harmonics-generating electron dynamics and we expect similar spectra, provided the HHG yield is shown as a function of harmonic energy, as done in Fig.\,\ref{fig:comparison}a.
+The similarity of the three spectra with the extended cutoff at $\omega'_{1}\,{=}\,1.0$ is evident.